kartonfarkas/api_docs/source/use_cases/check_email_data.rst

 See :doc:`../../suite/emails/launch`.

-After waiting for 1 day in order to get the statuses 'clicked', 'opened'...etc.:
+After waiting for 1 day in order to get the responses 'clicked', 'opened'...etc.:

 5. Exporting Responses
 ----------------------